 To be sure, constantly modeling healthy attitudes and behavior is a tall order.
 The same forces that cause a young girl or boy to think they're overweight have been shaping our own self-images since childhood.
 I am grateful my mother modeled a positive and accepting attitude toward her body.
 And I've tried to continue this with my own children.
 But if I'm being totally honest, I haven't always batted a thousand in this department.

 But it's never too late to start modeling positive behavior and there are practical things we can do to prompt behavioral change whether our kids and grandkids are still living with us or just visiting for the weekend.
 Here's one you can implement right away: change your environment to increase the chances you - and your family -- will eat healthfully.
-In other words, storm the pantry.

 Why?
 A recent experiment at Google headquarters -- where the company provides its employees with free meals and snacks -- found that slight changes in food presentation had a huge impact on the employees' food choices, according to Laszlo Bock, author and head of Google's People Ops.